top of page

 Health and Wellbeing

-When your child catches an illness, there will be an incubation period before they show symptoms and some illnesses can be infectious even after the symptoms have disappeared.
+When your child catches an illness, there will be an incubation period before they show symptoms, and some illnesses can be infectious even after the symptoms have disappeared.

-Children may not attend the Magnificent Kids (MK) programme until 48 hours after the last occurrence of vomiting, diarrhoea and unexplained high temperature or rash.
-The MK programme follows the guidelines for 'School Exclusion' as outlined by the Ministry of Health.
-To protect all children attending the programme, your child will be unable to attend for the period defined by the Ministry for the specific illness (according to the link below).
+Magnificent Kids follows the guidelines for 'School Exclusion' as outlined by the Ministry of Health.
+To protect all children attending the programme, your child will be unable to attend for the period defined by the Ministry of Health for the specific illness.

 Medicine